solid/solid-spec/README.md

  * `username` (required) - the account name that will be used as the subdomain -- i.e. `alice`
  * `email` (optional) - the email of the user, which may be used for account recovery and/or account validation

+**IMPORTANT** At this point, the server should also automatically consider the user to be authenticated, and issue a cookie.
+This will allow the user to properly manage the following steps that may require authentication.

 Once submitted, the server will take charge of creating the necessary workspaces, setting the access control policies and creating the user's WebID profile document.

 #### WebID profile document